zuri-lang/zurilang.org/src/tutorial/dictionaries.md

   ```

-#### compact()
+.compact() {#compact}

-Returns a new dictionary that contains every key-value pair in the original dictionary except
+: Returns a new dictionary that contains every key-value pair in the original dictionary except
   for keys whose associated value is `nil`.

   For example: